marccanby/linguiphyr/paper/paper.md

 could be from a common genetic source (and not, for example, from borrowing).
 For lexical data, characters typically represent particular semantic slots (such as "bird" in the table above), and languages should share a state if their words for that meaning are cognate $-$ that is, the words are derived from a common ancestor via regular sound change.
-However, if a linguist can demonstrate that two languages share the same cognate due to borrowing or some other non-genetic source, then the languages should be given different states for that character.
+However, if two languages share the same cognate due to detected borrowing or some other known non-genetic source, then the languages should be given different states for that character.
 Such cognate judgements are thus critically important to phylogenetic analysis; an abundance of phylogenetics literature discusses good methodology for doing designing characters [@ringe2002indo; @tutorialNicholsWarnow; @heggarty2021cognacy].
 Classical historical linguistics references are also helpful [@ringeska; @campbell2013historical].
 Finally, we note that our coding scheme is applicable to phonological, morphological, and structural/typological characters.

 Each character may be declared “standard”, “irreversible”, or “custom”.
-Standard characters permit any change of state (e.g. from 0 to 1 or from 1 to 2) with uniform cost.
-This is generally appropriate for lexical characters where the states represent cognate classes.
-Irreversible characters are binary characters that may transition from 0 to 1 but not from 1 to 0.
-This is appropriate in the case of phonological mergers, which are generally considered irreverisble.
-Finally, custom characters allow the user to declare which state transitions are allowed and what the cost of each should be. <!---The exact way to specify this is described in the "Data Upload" page of the app.--->
+Standard characters permit any change of state (e.g. from 0 to 1 or from 1 to 2) with uniform cost, and is generally appropriate for lexical characters.
+Irreversible characters are binary characters that may transition from 0 to 1 but not from 1 to 0; this is useful for representing phonological mergers, which are generally considered irreverisble.
+Finally, custom characters allow the user to declare which state transitions are allowed and the cost of each. <!---The exact way to specify this is described in the "Data Upload" page of the app.--->

 Finally, our data format supports *multi-state* and *polymorphic* characters.
 Multi-state characters can take more than 2 states.
-While it is common to convert multi-state characters into a set of independent binary traits, we recommend leaving such characters in their underlying multi-state form unless the estimation algorithm explicitly requires binary characters; for further discussion on these approaches, see @rexova2003cladistic, @tutorialNicholsWarnow, and @heggarty2021cognacy.
+While it is common to convert multi-state characters into a set of independent binary traits, we recommend leaving such characters in their underlying multi-state form unless the estimation algorithm explicitly requires binary characters; for further discussion, see @rexova2003cladistic, @tutorialNicholsWarnow, and @heggarty2021cognacy.
 Datasets may also contain polymorphic characters, which are those for which a language exhibits more than one state.
 For lexical data, this would mean that a language manifests two cognate classes for the same semantic slot [@canby2024].
 Such examples are denoted by separating the states with a */* (e.g. *1/2*) in the dataset.

 After uploading the data, the app presents some statistics: